The first Castlevania game to appear on a handheld console, where you play as Christopher Belmont on a journey to vanquish Dracula.

 |Purchase (GB)||Purchase from eBay.|

-Castlevania: The Adventure is often considered to be one of the worst entries in the Castlevania series, even though the game itself isn’t really that bad.
+Castlevania: The Adventure is often considered to be one of the worst entries in the Castlevania series, though the game itself isn’t among the worst games I ever played.
 But it’s certainly lacking on what made Castlevania on the NES great.

 Castlevania on the Go